Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 Groups of information stored on a [blockchain](#blockchain).
 Each block contains transactions that are grouped, verified, and signed by validators.

-## bOdis
+## bODIS

-A token representing bonded Odis that can be traded freely or used as collateral on other protocols in the Daodiseo network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
-Bonded Odis takes 21 days to become unbonded.
+A token representing bonded ODIS that can be traded freely or used as collateral on other protocols in the ODISEO network, such as [Zeus](https://Zeusprotocol.com/) and [Mirror](https://mirror.finance/).
+Bonded ODIS takes 21 days to become unbonded.

 ## Bonded validator